 “As a research partner of Cordant and specifically CORE testing, I have had the opportunity to evaluate test results within my patient population.
-I have found the added information to be powerful in understanding how and when a patient is taking their medications, many times leading a more informed conversation with a patient.
+I have found the added information to be powerful in understanding how and when a patient is taking their medications, many times leading to a more informed conversation with a patient.
 CORE gives a better indication of dose compliance – and this is especially important in light of new CDC guidelines.”

 – Naum Shaparin, M.D.